Predrag-Jandric/Split-Smart/expense-splitter/BACKLOG.md

 - test in chrome
 - when project is finished, UPDATE new readme
 - make ALL modals look visually pretty
+- install tailwind extensive that auto sorts classes and save each file

 ---

 ## GROUP PAGE

-- make contributions edit have a notifications if wrong input
 - update edit contributions modal so that it looks good
-- when confirming deletion make it so that pressing enter does the job too
+- when confirming deletion make it so that pressing enter does the job too make contributions edit have a notifications if wrong input
-- contributions edit cannot submit because of decimals
-- conditionally render "Add members to see the chart"

 ---